 Professor Kim Barrett, professor of medicine at the University of California, recently hosted a Reddit Ask-Me-Anything about how microbes influence our overall health and wellbeing.
 She also recommends eating "a well-balanced diet, including cultured/fermented foods, and avoiding excessive fat and processed carbohydrates (source)."
 She also says that it is now clear that changes to diet can change the microbiome within weeks, if not days.

 Dr. Natasha Campbell-McBride, author of Gut and Psychology Syndrome and an advocate for the GAPS diet, say that diet has to be the number one treatment for healing the digestive tract.
 She says the gut is a long tube, and what you fill it with has a direct effect on its wellbeing.
 Dr. Natasha is a Russian-born neurologist and nutritionist and naturally an advocate for traditional fermented foods like raw milk (more).
+See this video by Dr. Natasha Campbell-McBride to learn more about raw milk and lactose intolerance.
 Also see GAPS Australia, an organisation who support the work of Dr. Campbell-McBride.
 The Mindd Foundation in Australia have also done some extensive work to promote traditional and alternative treatments for a range of gut related disorders.
 A 2014 episode of Catalyst also explains why giving more dietary fibre feeds the gut bacteria and in return produce better health.

 A diverse microbiome is key to health, source a diverse probiotic